-If a CE Then TDA Then TDA
+If a CE Then TDA

-Requests a good cause exception, The CE must dem occurred due to c Will consider each request on a case-by-case basis.
+Requests a good cause exception, Will consider each request on a case-by-case basis.
 The CE must demonstrate that the noncompliance occurred due to circumstances beyond its control (i.e., Good Cause).

 If TDA Then TDA

 Approves the Will forward the request to

 request, USDA for approval.

 Does not Will deny payment of the late

 approve the claim.

 request,

-Does not request a good cause exception, Will deny paymer Will deny payment of the late claim.
+Does not request a good cause exception, Will deny payment of the late claim.